-d Cycling

-A number of "missing links" have been identified in the cycling network where there is demand for use.
+d Cycling The number of "missing links" have been identified in the cycling network where there is demand for use.
 This project will therefore improve accessibility for cyclists.

-Finance Allocated: £100,000.
+Finance Allocated - £80,000 4.4 The 2014-15 allocation of CWSS assist was used to install dropped kerbs throughout the city, school flashing signs, pedestrian crossing on Queen Street/Church Street, a pedestrian island in Camperdown Road and various minor cycling/walking improvements.
+CWSS also supported cycling schemes in Broughty Ferry and Lochee in conjunction with additional Sustrans/Tactran funding.
 5 POLICY IMPLICATIONS - 5.1 This Report has been screened for any policy implications in respect of Sustainability, Strategic Environmental Assessment, Anti-Poverty, Equality Impact Assessment and Risk Management.
 The major issues identified are: - a the programme of works recommended within this report will promote cycling, walking and safer streets, thereby reducing car dependence and improving air quality in line with Sustainable Policy for Transport and Travel; and - b the works will also promote safety for vulnerable road users such as child pedestrians and cyclists, thus ensuring that the local road network meets the transport needs of all road users.
 6 CONSULTATIONS 6.1 The Chief Executive, the Director of Corporate Services and Head of Democratic and Legal Services have been consulted and are in agreement with the contents of this report.
 7 BACKGROUND PAPERS - 7.1 Dundee City Council Local Transport Strategy October 2000. - 7.2 TACTRAN Walking and Cycling Regional Sub Strategy 2008.
-Mike Galloway Director of City Development Neil Gellatly Head of Transportation NHG/EG/KM 9 April 2014 Dundee City Council Dundee House Dundee 3
+Mike Galloway Director of City Development Neil Gellatly Head of Transportation NHG/EG/KM 14 April 2015 Dundee City Council Dundee House Dundee